$100 cigarette packs suggested

 Prime Minister John Key says he's not sure that approach is sustainable as it could create a black market for cigarettes.

-Next story in National: NZ journalist still detained in Zimbabwe - MFAT
+Next story in New Zealand: NZ journalist still detained in Zimbabwe - MFAT

 Copyright © 2012, Radio New Zealand